 The stock OEM ATS-V fuel system consists of a low pressure electrical pump in the fuel tank, and a high pressure mechanical pump on the driver’s side exhaust cam.
-Stock ATS-V fuel systems are already starting to have difficulty keeping up by 18 pounds of boost and 500 whp.
+Stock ATS-V fuel systems are already starting to have difficulty keeping up above 500 whp.
 We see the high pressure drop off on every ATS-V we tune, as soon as boost is increased.
 The more boost we add, the worse the problem gets.
 This problem can be observed when boost is brought in quickly and torque starts to peak.
 It is exacerbated in the overdrive gears, and engines have been lost for this reason.
 Article: Tapout LPFP Props up Weak ATS-V Fuel Systems!

 Installation takes a few hours with a helper.
 First the car must be lifted.
 Next, drop the exhaust system, driveshaft and gas tank.
 Replace entire fuel system bucket on passenger side.
 Then reinstall everything.

 The Tapout LPFP can be added to any of the above to provide a little extra padding or safety margin.
 This unit will not increase overall fuel flow as a standalone modification, since the HPFP is the weakest link in the chain.